Algo Centre Mall: Aftermath

 As of the end of June, the economic impact of Algo Centre's closure was unknown, but described by Mayor Rick Hamilton as "huge".
 Estimates suggest 250 people worked at the mall or hotel.
 The nearest significant cities to Elliot Lake are Sudbury and Sault Ste.
 Marie, both over 100 kilometres away by road; residents were said to be fielding requests from others for essentials like clothing, not readily available without the mall.
 Apart from the mall's Foodland store, there is only one other grocery store, Lyle's No Frills, in the city; that store and a nearby video store quickly made efforts to expand their merchandise selections to include some clothing items.

 The Elliot Lake & District Chamber of Commerce has established a committee to help retailers from the building; at one meeting, Premier McGuinty assured that they'd remove rigid program requirements for assistance programs.
 The East Algoma Community Futures Development Corporation approved interest free "transitional loans" of up to $25,000 for affected businesses.
 TD Bank's local branch contributed $10,000 to the Elliot Lake Food Bank.
 Foodland announced it will rebuild, and pay employees up to six months wages during the process.

 Mall owner Nazarian received death threats, which pushed him into hiding, and a class action lawsuit had already been launched by June 28, according to his lawyer.

-John Pomerleau, owner of Alternative Funeral Service which is located in the Algo Centre Mall said in July that more than 30 cremation urns were still trapped in the mall and it was unknown if or when they could be recovered.

-The Algo Centre Mall may contain asbestos which may have been released during the collapse and rescue demolition of the mall.
+The class action lawsuit was launched by the owners of the Hungry Jack's franchise in the mall.
+The lawsuit lists as defendants Algo Centre Mall, Eastwood Mall Inc., Robert Nazarian, the City of Elliot Lake, the Province of Ontario, and the unnamed engineer "who approved the structure of the mall a short time prior to this incident."

 Foodland leased the city's Collins Hall recreational facility for conversion into a temporary grocery store, which opened in October 2012.
 Foodland's permanent new store opened at Pearson Plaza on April 1, 2016; the Collins Hall facility (W.H.
 Collins Centre) was then converted back to recreational use, with several of the chain's structural improvements to the building—including upgrades to the lighting system and improvements to the building's accessibility for people with disabilities—remaining in place as a donation to the city.

 The public library branch and some government offices that had been located at the mall were temporarily relocated to the former White Mountain Academy of the Arts.
 The library moved to Pearson Plaza, and Service Canada relocated to Kilborn Way and Highway 108.
-Other government offices, including constituency offices of the local members of the federal (Mark Walk) and provincial (Hillside Drive South and Amsterdam Road) parliaments, relocated elsewhere in Elliot Lake.